splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 A location consists of a queue of tests assigned to a particular private location.
 Runners pick up runs from the queue, so the more active runners you have, the faster the queue of tests is processed.

-Splunk Synthetic Monitoring doesn't track how many runners there are for a given location -- you must manage your own fleet of runners.
+Splunk Synthetic Monitoring doesn't track how many runners there are for a given location.
+It is up to you to manage your own fleet of runners.

 Use cases for private locations
 =================================

-* Test private applications that are not exposed to the public
+* Test private applications that aren't exposed to the public
 * Test pre-production applications which don't have public staging sites
 * Gain a higher level of flexibility in giving Splunk Synthetic Monitoring access to applications
 * Test from locations not currently supported by Splunk Synthetic Monitoring's public locations